instaclick/ICBaseTestBundle/README.md

 ## Database dependant functional tests

-Most cases, your application relies on a database to work.
+In most cases, your application relies on a database to work.
 To help you on this task, and also speed up the execution of your suite, we strongly suggest that you use SQLite as your test database.
-The reason why do that is because this database works around a single file, allowing you to easily create isolated scenarios.
+The reason why to do that is because this database works around a single file, allowing you to easily create isolated scenarios.
 Also, this bundle has an ability to cache the generated schema and reuse it for every test.
-Another functionality this bundle also integrates natively is Doctrine Data Fixtures, allowing your SQLite test database to be cached with common - test agnostic - information even before your actual test gets executed.
+Another piece of functionality: this bundle integrates natively with Doctrine Data Fixtures, allowing your SQLite test database to be cached with common - test agnostic - information even before your actual test gets executed.

-Finally, but not less important, if you use SQLite, your test is gonna run faster, even faster with all this native support it is built-in by the usage of this bundle.
+Finally, but no less important, if you use SQLite, your test will run faster with all the native support built-in, simply by using this bundle.

 To use SQLite as your test database, add this to your `app/config_test.yml`: